 You will need to attend all 5 sessions to complete the course.
-The first session is mandatory, but an alternative may be available if you cannot attend one of the remaining sessions.
+Attendance on the first session is always mandatory, due to all the safety information provided and equipment selection for the whole course.
+But an alternative may be available if you cannot attend one of the remaining sessions.
 Contact us for details and possible extra costs.

 The price includes use of all the equipment you need during the course, all archery education & handouts and face fees.
 Refreshments (tea, coffeé, squash and biscuits) are also included on our indoor courses.